chemi5t/multinational-retail-data-centralisation/README.md

 **Entity-Relationship Diagram (ERD) for the 'sales_data' database in 'pgAdmin 4'.**
 ![ERD for database](_07_images\ERD.png)

 **Outcomes from Milestone 4 (Querying the data):** Milestone 4 continues from Milestone 3.
 Now the schema for the database and all the sales_data is in one location.
 Queries were be run against this for data-driven decisions and to get a better understanding of its sales.
 Below is an example of a question together with its answer.
 For all the questions tackled, refer to the appendix 'Milestone 4'.

-- Task 1: How man stores does the business have and in which countries?
+- Task 1: How many stores does the business have and in which countries?
 The Operations team would like to know which countries we currently operate in and which country now has the most stores.
 Perform a query on the database to get the information, it should return the following information:

             | country | total_no_stores |